401.0 — EDUCATIONAL RECORDS

 2. The right to request the amendment of a student’s education records that a parent or eligible student believes are inaccurate, misleading or otherwise in violation of the student’s privacy rights under FERPA.

-Parents or eligible students who wish to amend a record should write their school principal or other authorized school official, clearly identify the part of the record they want to be changed, and specify why it should be changed.
+Parents or eligible students who request amendment of a record should write their school principal or other authorized school official, clearly identifying the part of the record they believe to be inaccurate, misleading, or a violation of the privacy rights of the student, and specify why it should be changed.
 If the school official decides not to amend the record as requested, the school official will notify the parent or eligible student of the decision and their right to a hearing regarding the request for amendment.
 The notification will include additional information regarding the hearing procedures.

 3. The right to provide written consent before a school discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent as delineated below.